 Support Resources for Fort Collins Artists, Nonprofits & Creative Businesses

-- The Multicultural Business & Entrepreneurship Center is now offering business services to the community and has $30K at its disposal to help businesses with technical assistance.
+- Check out the Multicultural Business & Entrepreneurship Center – offering business services to the community and technical assistance and $1,500 artist grants.

-- The Business Foundations Technical Assistance program provides technical assistance and small grants to Colorado small businesses to help businesses legally establish themselves.
-The program includes 3 required training paths for businesses to complete and receive a certification.
-Once completed, businesses may be eligible to apply for small grants of up to $1,200.
+- The Business Foundations Technical Assistance provides technical assistance and small grants to Colorado businesses to legally establish themselves.

 - The Bohemian Fund – Bohemian Foundation grant making program to support community programs and events